SyphiX897/TeleportBow/README.md

 4. teleportbow.commands

 # Commands:
-1. /givebow - Give the TeleportBow and arrow
+1. /teleportbow give - Give the TeleportBow and arrow
-2. /givebow <player_name> - Gives the TeleportBow and arrow to a player.
+2. /teleportbow give <player_name> - Gives the TeleportBow and arrow to a player.
+3. /teleportbow reload - Reload the plugin

 # Found any problems? contact to me
 Discord ID: .syphix